Solving sparse principal component analysis with global support: Introduction

-A third category of papers present fixed parameter tractable exact algorithms where the fixed parameter is usually the rank of the data matrix $\bm{A}$ and $r$.
+A third category of papers presents fixed parameter tractable exact algorithms, where the fixed parameters are usually the rank of the data matrix $\bm{A}$ and $r$.
 The paper \cite{papailiopoulos2013sparse} proposes an exact algorithm to find the global optimal solution of \ref{eq:Multi-SPCA} with $r = 1$ with running-time of $O(d^{\text{rank}(\bm{A}) + 1} \log d)$.
-Later the paper \cite{asteris2015sparse} gives a combinatorial method for sparse PCA problem with \textit{disjoint} supports.
-They show that their algorithm outputs a feasible solution within $(1 - \epsilon)$-multiplicative approximation ratio in time polynomial in data dimension $d$ and reciprocal of $\epsilon$, but exponential in the rank of sample covariance matrix $\bm{A}$ and $r$.
+Later the paper \cite{asteris2015sparse} gave a combinatorial method for another variant of sparse PCA with \textit{disjoint} supports, i.e., if $\bm{V}_{j_1}, \bm{V}_{j_2}$ are two columns of $\bm{V}$, then $\text{supp}(\bm{V}_{j_1}) \cap \text{supp}(\bm{V}_{j_2}) = \emptyset$ for $j_1 \neq j_2 \in [r]$.
+They show that their algorithm outputs a $(1 - \epsilon)$-approximation in time polynomial in the data dimension $d$ and the reciprocal of $\epsilon$, but exponential both in the rank of the sample covariance matrix $\bm{A}$ and in $r$.
 Recently \cite{alberto2019sparse} provides a general method for solving \ref{eq:Multi-SPCA} exactly with computational complexity polynomial in $d$, but exponential in $r$ and $\text{rank}(\bm{A})$.
-The paper \cite{alberto2019sparse} states that the results obtained are of theoretical nature for the low rank case, and these methods may not be practically implementable.
+The paper \cite{alberto2019sparse} mentions that the results obtained are of theoretical nature, and these methods may not be practically implementable.